tbreuss/herbie-website/README.md

 Herbie Website
 ==============

-This repository contains the code for the official [Herbie website](http://www.getherbie.org).
+This repository contains the code for the official <https://herbie.tebe.ch>.